WilloughbyWinograd/DeliberativePolling/How To.md

-## Professional Guide: Analyzing Survey Data for Deliberative Polling Experiments Using a Python Package
+## How To: Analyzing Survey Data for Deliberative Polling Experiments Using This Python Package

 ### Objective
 This guide is designed to assist professionals in efficiently leveraging a Python package tailored for the analysis of survey data in Deliberative Polling experiments.